philote/cthulhudark/README.md

 ## How to Install

 You can install the latest released version of the system by using this manifest link in Foundry VTT.
 [Instructions](https://foundryvtt.com/article/tutorial/): https://github.com/philote/FoundryVTT-CthulhuDark/releases/latest/download/system.json

+## Attribution
+The entire text of Cthulhu Dark is © [Graham Walmsley](http://catchyourhare.com) 2010

+Icons from [game-icons.net](http://game-icons.net) are released under a Creative Commons Attribution 3.0 Unported license. https://creativecommons.org/licenses/by/3.0